 I’m lucky enough to live in a neighborhood that has a bunch of families in a similar stage of life as me: young, one to three kids around my own children’s ages, and the parents are people my husband and I actually enjoy socializing with.
 I’m also lucky enough to have the end townhouse unit literally right next to the little tot lot playground.
 Because of this, I get to talk with a lot of these mommies while our kids gleefully play.

 Props to you if you want to send your kids to school a year early.
 This is definitely not a bash on that decision, since it’s a good one in its own ways.
-But there are many reasons I won’t be sending my 3 year old off to school just yet, and here are the 5 main ones:
+But if you are asking yourself “is my 3 year old too young for preschool?” or “should I send my child to preschool?” or “wait, there is 3 year old preschool?” – maybe you’ll want to hear the many reasons I won’t be sending my 3 year old off to school just yet:

 - She’s too young.
 I know my daughter and I know her maturity level better than anyone who might observe her on the playground, in church, or in passing.
 So I’m the one who understands that it would be a waste of money to have her go to the early school classes.
 I’m sure she’d have fun, but I worry that she’d have so much fun that she might distract other children who are the same age, but are more capable of sitting through an entire read-aloud or color time.
 For now, she is just too young to benefit from it academically, which is half the reason of why we’d pay for her to go.